Have you ever looked into your guinea pig’s cage and notice that one of them dumped their food bowl over?

 For example, one of the guinea pigs might put their paws on the side of the bowl to push or tip it over.
 Sometimes they will even stand on the edge of the bowl and start pulling it over as well.

-When they do this all of the food that is inside of the bowl spills out into their cage and it sometimes causes a big mess.
+When they do this it can seem like guinea pigs can be messy because all of the food that is inside of the bowl spills out into their cage and it sometimes causes a big mess.
 So why do guinea pigs try so hard to knock over their food bowl?

 Guinea pigs will knock over their food bowl when they’re hungry, when they want some of your attention, and because it’s a more natural way for them to eat their food.